xengeo/java-fundamentals/bites/10_data_structures_1_bite.md

 reallyGreatNumbers.add(5);
 reallyGreatNumbers.add(7);
 reallyGreatNumbers.add(11);
-// you can read / get an item using its index reallyGreatNumbers.get(0)
+// you can read / get an item using its list index reallyGreatNumbers.get(0);
 // => 3
-reallyGreatNumbers.get(1)
+reallyGreatNumbers.get(1);
 // => 5

-// you can change an item using its index and the new value reallyGreatNumbers.set(0, 11)
+// you can change an item using its list index and the new value reallyGreatNumbers.set(0, 11);
 // would change the first item to 11

-// you can remove an item using its index reallyGreatNumbers.remove(0)
+// you can remove an item using its list index reallyGreatNumbers.remove(0);
 // would remove the first item
 ```

-So there are four methods to remember here...
+So there are four methods to remember here:

 * `add` to add items
 * `remove` to remove items
 * `get` to read / get items